 - Common sense would say yes, so far as they are reasonable.

 - However appeal cases, mostly in the Court of Appeal, are inconsistent.
 For example Finnigan below might be read as saying ad hoc adjustments are not within this reasonable adjustment duty, whereas ZH v The Commissioner of Police for the Metropolis below very much went on the basis of considering each case on its facts.
-I’m not aware of any cases actually turning down a claimant on the ground that the adjustments requested were ad hoc rather than anticipatory.
+I’m not aware of any cases actually turning down a claim on the ground that the adjustments requested were ad hoc rather than anticipatory.

 - I suggest that excluding ad hoc adjustments would be an artificial limitation (below) at odds with the policy of the Equality Act.
-It would also create further technical uncertainty and arguments, and make rights even more difficult to enforce.
+It would also create further technical uncertainty and argument, and make rights even more difficult to enforce.

 The issue will hopefully be clarified in future cases.